YANGB1/iM-Seeker/README.md

 The output files are stored in the pre-set output folder.

-If --representative_conformation is set as 1, 'Putative_iM_Searcher_result_average_conformation.txt' includes conformation A of pre-set iM structures.
+If --representative_conformation is set as 1, 'iM-seeker_result_average_conformation.txt' includes conformation A of pre-set iM structures.

-If --representative_conformation is set as 2, 'Putative_iM_Searcher_result_side_shorter_conformation.txt' includes conformation B of pre-set iM structures.
+If --representative_conformation is set as 2, 'iM-seeker_result_side_shorter_conformation.txt' includes conformation B of pre-set iM structures.

+The prediction result is kept in 'iM-seeker_final_prediction.txt'.

+"0" of folding status means unfolded while "1" means folded.
+Folding strength is a continuous number.